 You give me cream, I give you cream

 Like any self-respecting cosmetics brand, with summer comes our typical article on sunscreens.
-How to talk to you about “safety recommendations at the exhibition” would have been a stupid jevy… we have decided to dedicate this post to dismantling the most common myths that you can find online 😜
+Since talking about "safe sun exposure recommendations" would have been a real bore... we've decided to dedicate this post to debunking the most common myths you can find online. 😜

-Before you start: the basics of the sun.
+Before we begin: the basics of the sun.

-Along with all the delicious things it brings, Lorenzo has two types of rays that...
-I don't like:
+Along with all the delicious things he brings, Lorenzo has two types of rays that… no like:

-• UVA – A for aging; That is, they make you look older than you are.
+• UVA – A stands for aging; that is, they make you look older than you are

-• UVB – B for burn; that is, you burn like a churrero stick
+• UVB – B for burn; meaning you get burned like a churro stick

-Myth 1: If the cream says SPF, I am protected from the sun
+Myth 1: If the cream says SPF, I'm protected from the sun

 SPF refers to protection against UVB rays, but does NOT refer to UVA rays.

-To have UVA protection, you have to look for the words 'broad spectrum protection' on your cream
+To get UVA protection, you need to look for the words 'broad spectrum protection' on your cream

-Myth 2: SPF 15 is for when you want to go tan and SPF 50 if you have very fair skin
+Myth 2: SPF 15 is for when you want to get a tan and SPF 50 is for when you have very fair skin

-The number next to the word SPF indicates... how much 'extra' time it takes for you to burn if you apply cream vs. if you don't put it on.
-It is a way of measuring protection, INDEPENDENT of the skin type.
+The number next to the word SPF indicates… How much 'extra' time does it take to get sunburned if you use sunscreen vs. if you don't?
+It is a way to measure protection, INDEPENDENT of skin type.

-• If, 'without putting anything on', you last about 5 minutes before burning, with an SPF30 you would last 5x30 = 150 minutes without burning.
+• Yes, 'without putting anything on', you can last about 5 minutes before getting burned, with an SPF30 you would last 5x30 = 150 minutes without getting burned.

-If you are Korean (and, it is understood, aware of skin care and protection 😅), you will put on SPF50 without thinking about your skin tone (not that I know many Koreans with very dark skin, but you understand the idea, right?).
+If you are Korean (and, it goes without saying, aware of skin care and protection) 😅), you'll put on SPF50 without thinking about your skin tone (not that I know many Koreans with very dark skin, but you get the idea, right?).

-If you are a dermatologist, I definitely recommend that you do not recommend less than SPF30 to EVERYONE, as a rule (never less).
-If you are someone on the street... well, you change as it works for you.
+If you're a dermatologist, you definitely don't recommend anything less than SPF 30 to everyone, as a general rule (never less).
+If you're just an average person... well, you can adjust it depending on what works for you.

 Myth 3: Natural filters are more environmentally friendly

-To protect you from the sun, so-called 'filters' are used, which can be of two types:
+To protect yourself from the sun, so-called 'filters' are used, which can be of two types:

-• Chemical or manufactured in a laboratory.
-They make a chemical reaction that transforms light into heat.
-They don't leave your face white and are less sticky... but on the other hand, they tend to irritate sensitive skin more.
-Of these, there are some such as e.g. oxybenzone or octinoxate, which have been banned in places like Hawaii since 2018.
+• Chemicals or manufactured in a laboratory.
+They produce a chemical reaction that transforms light into heat.
+They don't leave a white cast and are less sticky… but on the other hand, they tend to irritate sensitive skin more.
+Some of these, such as oxybenzone or octinoxate, have been banned in places like Hawaii since 2018.

 Conclusion: